tensorflow/models/official/README.md

 * State-of-the-art language understanding models:
   More members in Transformer family
-* State-of-the-art image classification models:
+* Start-of-the-art image classification models:
   EfficientNet, MnasNet, and variants
-* State-of-the-art objection detection and instance segmentation models:
+* A set of excellent objection detection models.
-  RetinaNet, Mask R-CNN, SpineNet, and variants

 ## Table of Contents